andotherstuff/website/README.md

    git push origin main
    ```

-The GitHub Action will automatically deploy your changes to Cloudflare Pages.
+The GitHub Action will automatically deploy the `public/` directory to Cloudflare Pages.

 ### Manual Deployment